Long Beach State Dirtbags baseball: The Buckley era (2011–2019)

-The Valenzuela Era (2020–Present)
+The Valenzuela era (2020–2023)

-On June 9 2019, LBSU athletic director Andy Fee announced the hiring of St. Mary's Eric Valenzuela as head coach.
-In his six seasons as head coach of the Gaels, Valenzuela took a program that had only two winnings seasons in its history prior to his arrival and produced four consecutive 30-win seasons from 2016-2019, along with its first ever postseason appearances in 2016 and 2017.
+On June 9, 2019, LBSU athletic director Andy Fee announced the hiring of St. Mary's Eric Valenzuela as head coach.
+In his six seasons as head coach of the Gaels, Valenzuela took a program that had only two winnings seasons in its history prior to his arrival and produced four consecutive 30-win seasons from 2016 to 2019, along with its first ever postseason appearances in 2016 and 2017.
 A former player at Arizona State and later Pepperdine (from where he graduated), Valenzuela became the first LBSU head coach since Dave Snow (and only the second in over 60 years) to have no prior playing or coaching experience at Long Beach State.
 But at his opening press conference, Valenzuela spoke highly of the Dirtbag spirit: "Everyone can play, we can go sign a ton of guys who can play.
 What separates kids for me is that mentality, that fight."
-Later, in regards to perceived concern among the LBSU alumni base about his lack of roots in the program, he also remarked, "I’m not an alum, I get it.
+Later, in regards to perceived concern among the LBSU alumni base about his lack of roots in the program, he also remarked, "I'm not an alum, I get it.
 I do.
-But if you’re talking about any one person that didn’t go to Long Beach State that you could call a Dirtbag, you’re talking about me."
+But if you're talking about any one person that didn't go to Long Beach State that you could call a Dirtbag, you're talking about me."

 Valenzuela's first season at Long Beach State ended up being the pandemic-shortened 2020 season.
-The season began promisingly, with the Dirtbags winning all four weekend series to begin the season (including vs then #17 Wake Forest and then #6 Mississippi St).
-On March 9, the Dirtbags' season record stood at 10-5 and they were ranked in all major polls, including a #12 ranking by Baseball America.
-On March 12, with LBSU already en route to #29 Tulane for their first away series of the season, the Big West announced the indefinite suspension of all spring competition.
+The season began promisingly, with the Dirtbags winning all four weekend series to begin the season (including vs then No. 17 Wake Forest and then No. 6 Mississippi St).
+On March 9, the Dirtbags' season record stood at 10-5 and they were ranked in all major polls, including a No. 12 ranking by Baseball America.
+On March 12, with LBSU already en route to No. 29 Tulane for their first away series of the season, the Big West announced the indefinite suspension of all spring competition.
 Later that same day, the NCAA announced the cancellation of all spring championships.
 The following day, the Big West announced the immediate cancellation of all remaining spring competition.
 The Dirtbags' abortive season was described by Baseball America as "one of 2020's great stories before the season was cut short," and caused others to draw parallels between Valenzuela's first season and Dave Snow's iconic rookie campaign in 1989.

 For the 2021 season, while still operating under pandemic-related restrictions, the Big West announced more restrictive limits on out-of-conference competition.
-As a result, nearly all of the Dirtbags' out of conference slate was eliminated, the lone exception being a three game road series in April against fellow California school Pacific.
-The Dirtbags finished third in the conference with an overall record of 28-15, while winning 16 of their final 19 contests.
+As a result, nearly all of the Dirtbags' out of conference slate was eliminated, the lone exception being a three-game road series in April against fellow California school Pacific.
+Despite not having any fall practice and being one of the last teams in the country to resume practice in the Spring, the Dirtbags finished third in the conference with an overall record of 28–15, winning 16 of their final 19 contests.
+During the offseason, Valenzuela was awarded a contract extension though the 2026 season.